Jordan Walker-Pearlman: Early life

-Walker-Pearlman was born in New York City, and is the nephew of actor Gene Wilder with whom he lived for a period of time in childhood.
+Walker-Pearlman was born in New York City to a Russian-Jewish family.
+He is nephew of actor Gene Wilder with whom he lived for a period of time in childhood.

 Career

 Walker-Pearlman is best known for the 2000 film The Visit, for which he was nominated for two Independent Spirit Awards (one for directing and one for the screenplay) and the movie itself received four nominations.

-His 2005 film, Constellation, starring Gabrielle Union, Zoe Saldana, and Billy Dee Williams, premiered at the Pan African Film Festival, Roxbury Film Festival, Black Filmmaker Magazine Film Festival, and the Chicago International Film Festival.
+His 2005 film, Constellation, starring Gabrielle Union, Zoe Saldaña, and Billy Dee Williams, premiered at the Pan African Film Festival, Roxbury Film Festival, Black Filmmaker Magazine Film Festival, and the Chicago International Film Festival.
 It also had a special premiere at the Kwa Mashu Film Festival in South Africa with both director and actress Gabrielle Union present for ten days to open the movie theater at the Arts Centre in the Kwa Mashu Township.

 Both films won the Audience Award at the Urbanworld Film Festival in their respective years.